 If families are struggling financially, parents can also talk about "Santa dollars."
 They can explain that Santa has just so many dollars to spread across many families, so he has to do different things this year, like giving food and clothing instead of toys.
 Everybody's not going to get exactly what they want and it's important not to be apologetic about it.
-Read more about how to talk to kids when money is tight.

 Is it good for kids to deal with disappointment?

 Yes.
 These are the building blocks of personality.
 Dealing with disappointment means both managing expectations and identifying feelings.
 Unless you master disappointment or an upsetting event early, it will be much more difficult to deal with it later on.
 Children who grow up without any disappointment become entitled and narcissistic.
 And that's very hard to treat.
 Those who are truly entitled think everything comes their way and nothing goes the other.
 They think they're the center of the universe.
 When someone thinks that way, who can they share with?

 Kids should use their words instead of "behaving out" what they feel.
 In our groups here at Children's, we use a five-step-process called the Assertiveness Formula of Good Communication to help kids - even little kids - express their feelings.
 We say something like, "When ____ happened, I felt ____ because ____.
 I would like ____ and in return Mom and Dad get _____."
 This teaches children the importance of compromise and thoughtfulness and the idea of alternatives.